Skip to main content

 Step 1 — Florence to La Spezia

 All Cinque Terre journeys start with a train from Florence Santa Maria Novella (SMN) to La Spezia Centrale on the Ligurian coast.
+Our Florence train stations guide explains which platform area to head for and how far in advance to arrive.

 Train options: